4 Breweries in San Diego

 “Everyone seems to be enjoying the fact that we’re here,” said Astamendi, one of three brewers who left Saint Archer and established Fall Brewing on the premise that beer should be good, fun and honest.

-There are currently 15 beers on CO2 and Nitro in rotation with something for everyone.
+here are currently 15 beers on cellar gas from Co2 gas and Nitro in rotation with something for everyone.
 The “Plenty For All” pilsner is a California Common style brew that delivers a clean and crisp rustic edge, while the “Green Hat IPA’s” Citra, Centennial, Crystal and Simcoe hops combine to form a San Diego–style brew.
 If you’re looking for something darker, try the vanilla bean and Dark Horse coffee stout.

 While there’s currently no space for a kitchen in the 750–square–foot tasting room, Fall feeds guests by bringing in local food trucks and nearby restaurants.
 There are also recurring foodie events such as Sushi Sunday with Sushi Uno, Spinelli Pizza Night and Taco Tuesday with Tacos La Mezcla.